mathie/nanowrimo/_drafts/a-week-of-cooking.md

 been the more rewarding, least stressful part of the day.
 When I'm in this 'mode', I really enjoy cooking alone, and I get really frustrated when people offer to help or, much, much worse still, I wind up with an audience.
-When I'm trying a new technique -- say piping filling in to canneloni tubes -- and there are two kids asking what I'm doing, asking if they can have a taste, asking if they can help, the bubble bursts a bit.
+When I'm trying a new technique -- say piping filling in to cannelloni tubes -- and there are two kids asking what I'm doing, asking if they can have a taste, asking if they can help, the bubble bursts a bit.
 It turns into a very different activity.